Goldsworthy, Mrs Samantha Marie

 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

-My name is Sam and I have been an accredited childminder for over 10 years.
+My name is Sam and I have been an accredited childminder for 12 years.
 I have a wide experience with children of all ages.
 I run a Brownie group and have children myself.
 I am Ofsted registered and recently graded as Outstanding, DBS checked and have a full paediatric first aid certificate.
 I have a full clean driving licence and public liability insurance.
-I am an Morton Michel member and am part of the childminding network.I also mentor new childminders in the area and support local childminders.
+I am an Morton Michel member and am part of the childminding network.I also mentor new childminders in the area and support local childminders - I offer daily support and arrange half termly meet ups so childminders can network and the children can socialise.
 I attend many training sessions about inclusion, learning and development, Makaton signing etc. I have completed an Open University degree & have Early Years Professional status.
 I work with the parents, schools and pre schools to provide the best care for the children in my care.
 I am an active user of Porthleven Children’s Centre and attend playgroups and activity sessions in the community.
+I also take the children to a local care home fortnightly as I believe both generations gain so much from spending time together.
+I also arrange other professionals to runs sessions within my setting - Super Spanish and Music sessions.
 All the children within my care have access to their own playroom stocked with a varied selection of toys and materials to enable them to learn and develop through play in a home from home environment whilst feeling safe, secure and valued.
-They use a resource basket to choose their toys.
+They have access to a large outdoor area with loose parts, mud kitchen, sand and water trays and trikes.
+We do a lot of gardening as well as caring for our chickens and ducks.
 I offer flexible childcare hours, term time and school holidays, school drop offs and pick ups, also short term care if needed.
-I can also offer weekend care.
+I can also offer weekend care by prior arrangement only.
 I can also provide pre school education for 2, 3 and 4 yr olds when they are funded by the government for their 15 or 30 hrs.
 This is more of a one to one learning session which I believe provides the child with the best possible start to education.
 Please call for more information and to discuss your individuals needs.
-This includes: Flexible childcare hours, term time & school holidays, school runs, after school care, support for shift-working.
-Competitive rates, meals if required, pick up & drop off to certain schools.
-There will be several different activities available for the children suitable for their age and stage of development, below are just a few examples of different activities which will be available: At Home: crafts, music, sings & dancing, baking, puzzles & games, imaginative play, role play, books & reading, construction, indoor & outdoor play, science, TV & DVD's, gardening.
-I have free flow access into the garden.
-The children love to explore the mud kitchen, check the covered pond for tadpoles and frogs and collect the eggs from the chickens.
-Out & About: toddler groups, childminder drop in sessions, soft play areas, runabout, playdays etc, parks, duck feeding and nature walks, library, shopping trips to post office, groceries, garden centres etc, zoo, farms & museums.
-We also visit a care home regularly as I feel the older and younger generations meeting together are beneficial for both parties.
-Other services are provided such as meals, school pick ups and outings which may occur an additional cost.

 Who to contact